-Severe sun damage to the skin may cause actinic keratosis, also known as solar keratosis.
+Sun damage to the skin may cause actinic keratosis, also known as precancers.
 These pre-cursors to skin cancer are treatable, and they also indicate that measures are needed to protect your skin from further sun damage.
 Dermatologists of Birmingham offers treatment services and patient education for actinic keratosis for people living in Birmingham, Alabaster, Shelby and Chilton Counties and surrounding areas in Alabama.

 What is Actinic Keratosis?